Donders-Institute/bidscoin/docs/bidsapps.rst

-      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and include at least one space character to prevent overearly parsing) -c {torque,slurm}, --cluster {torque,slurm}
+      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and include at least one space character to prevent overearly parsing) (default:)
-                            Use `torque` or `slurm` to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
-Can only be used if `--masked` is left empty
+      -c, --cluster         Use the DRMAA library to submit the skullstrip jobs to a high-performance compute (HPC) cluster (default: False)
+      -n NATIVESPEC, --nativespec NATIVESPEC
+                            Opaque DRMAA argument with native specifications for submitting skullstrip jobs to the HPC cluster (NB: Use quotes and include at least one space character to prevent overearly parsing) (default: -l walltime=0:05:00,mem=8gb)

     examples:
       skullstrip myproject/bids anat/*_T1w*
-      skullstrip myproject/bids anat/*_T1w* -p 001 003 -a ' --no-csf'
+      skullstrip myproject/bids anat/*_T1w* -p 001 003 -a " --no-csf"
       skullstrip myproject/bids fmap/*_magnitude1* -m fmap/*_phasediff* -o extra_data fmap
       skullstrip myproject/bids fmap/*_acq-mylabel*_magnitude1* -m fmap/*_acq-mylabel_* -o fmap